ambf0632/CompoundDB4j/ChEMBL/README.md

 **Step-1**: Download the Chembl_24 database and load the dump file into Mysql in your local system.

-**Step-2**: Run mytocsv.py file in the terminal.
+**Step-2**: Run convertToCSV.py file in the terminal.
 You can skip the step1 by directly downloading the CSV files from [here](https://drive.google.com/open?id=1NrFi96gQ_8VB8cHya86VxAwtralAA6IN).

 (This will create the CSV files with required columns.
-The required columns list should be in sch.txt file)
+The required columns list should be in schema_select_tables.txt file)

 **Note**: Change the user, password and db according to your MySQL information.